MECH ENG 3032 - Micro-Controller Programming

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Analyse the needs of mechatronic applications and design appropriate micro-controller based solutions; 2 Apply the hardware units within a modern micro-controller; 3 Create micro-controller based applications through appropriate use of software tools; 4 Interface external devices to a micro-controller; and 5 Recognise the need to undertake lifelong learning.
+1 Be able to analyse the needs of mechatronic applications and design appropriate micro-controller based solutions 2 Have a good understanding of the hardware units within a modern micro-controller 3 Have a good understanding of the software tools available for the design and testing of micro-controller based applications and the associated software development process 4 Be able to interface external devices to a micro-controller 5 Understand the need to undertake lifelong learning

 University Graduate Attributes